fzyzcjy/flutter_portal/README.md

 # [flutter_portal](https://github.com/fzyzcjy/flutter_portal): Overlay/OverlayEntry, but declarative, context-aware, and elegant

-Want to show overlays - tooltips, contextual menus, dialogs, bubbles, etc?
+Want to show floating overlays - tooltips, contextual menus, dialogs, bubbles, etc?
 This library is an enhancement and replacement to Flutter's built-in [Overlay]/[OverlayEntry].

 ## 🚀 Advantages